-Group Audit is Westpac's internal 3rd line assurance function that provides the Board and Board Committees and the CEO with independent and objective evaluation of the adequacy and effectiveness of the Group's governance, risk management and internal controls.
+Group Audit is independent of the first and second lines of defence and provides independent assurance and insight on the adequacy and effectiveness of the Group's governance, risk management and internal controls to the Board, Board Committees, CEO and business units.

 Group Audit is governed by a charter approved by the Board Audit Committee that sets out its purpose, role, scope and responsibilities.
-The General Manager, Group Audit has a direct reporting line to the Chairman of the Board Audit Committee and an administrative line to the CFO.
+To support the independence and standing of Group Audit, the General Manager, Group Audit has a direct reporting line to the Chairman of the Board Audit Committee and for administrative purposes only, to the CFO.

-Group Audit also has the right to unrestricted and private access to the CEO, the Board Chairman and Chairman of the Board Audit Committee, and other Board members where relevant and external regulators.
-Group Audit's responsibilities include regularly reporting to the relevant Board Committees.
+Group Audit has the right to unrestricted and private access to the CEO and Senior Executive team, the Board Chairman and Chairman of the Board Audit Committee, other Board members where relevant and external regulators.
+Group Audit's responsibilities include attending and presenting reports, as appropriate, at Board and relevant Board and Management committees.